LAMSSAOUI/MorrocanPopulation-Application/README.md

    --if you watch a error of react simply go directly to package.json and ctrl+s

-     3.and another for the json server and run
+     3.and open another terminal  for the json server and run

                json-server --watch data/ma.json